minchulmando/ace_bp/README.md

-# ace_bp
+# 2018 Internship project at ACE Lab
-behaviour prediction project at ACE Lab
+description is here...